nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 can search for multiple terms belonging to the same field.

-For now, we only allow for searching for `Name`, `FinancialPlan` and `Tag` fields because they are the most commonly searched fields, but extending the feature to search in other fields is possible by creating the `Predicate` class and modifying the `FindCommandParser`.
+For now, we only allow for searching for `Name`, `FinancialPlan` and `Tag` fields because they are the most commonly searched fields, but extending the feature to search in other fields is possible by creating the appropriate `Predicate` class and modifying the `FindCommandParser`.

 #### Design Considerations: